Critical Equipment Maintenance: Assessment & Repair

 Oded Ran

-The powerful and flexible construction equipment management software integrates everything into your phones to make things easier and trackable for contractors.
-Today, we'll delve into the pivotal role of construction equipment maintenance.
+The powerful and flexible construction equipment maintenance software integrates everything into your phones to make things easier and trackable for contractors.

 Critical equipment maintenance is where every wrench twist and inspection is vital to smooth operations.
 But how do we know which parts are essential?

-That's where determining the criticality of an asset comes in.
-Before moving on to an asset's criticality, it is essential to understand what a critical asset is and why regular equipment inspections are crucial.
+That's where determining an asset's criticality comes in.
+Before proceeding, it is essential to understand what a critical asset is and why regular equipment inspections are crucial.

 Critical assets, also known as necessary equipment, are the essential things your company needs to keep running smoothly and achieve its goals.